-A Physics Nobel for seeking our place in the universe
+A physics Nobel for seeking our place in the universe

 - Deep Read ( 5 Min. )

-In just half century, our view of the universe has gone from the realm of theory, fraught with unanswerable questions, to one in which scientists can probe for evidence and make stunning observations.
-On Tuesday, the Royal Swedish Academy of Sciences awarded this year’s Nobel Prize for Physics to three researchers for their significant contributions to that shift in perspective.
+In just half a century, our view of the universe has gone from the realm of theory, fraught with unanswerable questions, to one in which scientists can probe for evidence and make stunning observations.
+On Tuesday, the Royal Swedish Academy of Sciences awarded this year’s Nobel Prize in physics to three researchers for their significant contributions to that shift in perspective.

 Michel Mayor and Didier Queloz share half of the prize for their 1995 discovery of the first planet orbiting another sun-like star: 51 Pegasi b.
 That detection opened the door to the field of exoplanet research.
 Since then, we’ve gone from knowing of just eight planets (or nine, if you count Pluto) to more than 4,000.